kooldrmony/Giphy-Project/README.md

 # NBA All-Star Giphy App

-This project is a giphy related project in which giphies of different NBA greats are generated.
-There are preset buttons of different NBA legend and when the user clicks on one it generates 10 different giphys of that player.
+This project is a giphy related project which generates 10 different giphy's of the selected player.
+There are of different NBA legend and when the user clicks on one it generates 10 different giphys of that player.

 ## How to Access the Project